* GE dips after multiple brokerage downgrades

-Arconic slumped 7.2 percent after the U.S. specialty metals maker named a GE veteran as chief executive.
+Arconic slumped nearly 10 percent after the specialty metals maker missed profit estimates and announced a new chief executive.

-Hasbro dipped nearly 10 percent after the toymaker's forecast for the holiday season fell below estimates as Toys'R'Us bankruptcy began to hurt its operations.
-Shares of Mattel also fell 3.44 percent.
+Hasbro dipped 8.90 percent after the toymaker's forecast for the holiday season fell below estimates as Toys'R'Us bankruptcy began to hurt its operations.
+Shares of Mattel also fell 2.82 percent.

 Declining issues outnumbered advancers on the NYSE by 1,693 to 1,147.
 On the Nasdaq, 1,743 issues fell and 1,096 advanced.
 (Reporting by Sruthi Shankar in Bengaluru; Editing by Anil D'Silva)